-Video and Social Media: YouTube, Facebook, Pinterest, Twitter, Instagram, LinkedIn are all powerful platforms through which you can generate real estate leads online.
+Video and Social Media: YouTube, Facebook, Pinterest, Twitter, Instagram, and LinkedIn are all-powerful platforms through which you can generate real estate leads online.

 Knowing you need a website and a blog is one thing.
-But if you don’t know how to “prime” your Internet material for the search engines, your efforts will be wasted.
+But your efforts will be wasted if you don’t know how to “prime” your Internet material for the search engines.

 First and foremost, you must design your digital offerings for your real estate website and blog visitors.
 Equally important, you must customize your web presence so that it can be found online.
 With the millions upon millions of websites and blogs on the world-wide-web, finding yours can be like searching for a needle in a haystack.

 Search Engine Optimization

 Search Engine Optimization, also known as SEO, is a combination of content marketing, keyword strategies, and meta-data.
 Here’s how to rank a real estate agent website on the search engines.

 Keyword strategies are designed to help website visitors find specifically what they are searching for online.
 Someone might type in “real estate” into a search engine, but it’s more likely they’ll search by location, by price, by feature.
 By understanding what your potential clients are searching for, you can then begin to customize your content around those search queries.
 Here’s more on Keywords:

 Meta-data encompasses the title of your website or blog page (known as an H1 or title tag), the page description (known as a meta-description), and image alt tags (the text that appears when you hover your mouse over an image).